araobp/arduino-infrared-array-sensor/README.md

 - Arduino IDE on RasPi 3.
 - vi and g++ on RasPi 3.
 - OpenCV3 for thermography GUI development.

+Note: you have to install OpenCV3 on Raspi3.
+In my case, I built OpenCV3 on RasPi3 taking a half day.

 ## Architecture